RohitAwate/rohitawate.github.io/about.md

 layout: page
 permalink: /about
 tags: about
+title: Hey, I am Rohit
 cover: /images/about_cover.jpeg
 ---

-# Hey, I am Rohit

 I'm a Software Engineer Intern at [**RedCarpet**](https://www.redcarpetup.com/){:target="_blank"}.
 Soon, I will be joining **Northeastern University** for their Master of Science in Computer Science program.
 Previously, I studied Computer Engineering at the **University of Pune**.